-The results of the regression analysis show a fairly large and highly statistically significant impact of tax incentives on the choice of organizational form.
-In particular, if we consider the specification without controls for the direct effects of variables that determine tax payments, a one percent increase in net income if corporate is estimated to lead to 1.4 percentage points more firms being corporate among firms not already facing a decisive tax distortion, 72 and a 0.37% increase among all firms.
-If the corporate rate were reduced by one percentage point, for example, this would increase the net-of-tax income if the firm is corporate by $1/(1-\tau)$ % ≈ 1.4 % 73, leading to a 1.96% increase in the fraction that incorporate among firms facing relatively neutral incentives, and a 0.52% increase across all firms in our sample.74 These numbers are however drastically reduced, to 0.26% and 0.07%, if we instead consider the results from the specification which includes flexible controls for firm income, capital and wage sums.
-This specification is likely to understate the effect, but still provides a relevant robustness test of the results.
+The results of the regression analysis show a large and highly statistically significant impact of tax incentives on the choice of organizational form.
+In particular, a one percent increase in net income if corporate is estimated to lead to 3.3 percentage points more firms being corporate among firms not already facing a decisive tax distortion,62 and a 0.75% increase among all firms.
+If the corporate rate were reduced by one percentage point, for example, this would increase the net-of-tax income if the firm is corporate by $1/(1-\tau)\% \approx 1.4\%$, leading to an 4.6% increase in the fraction that incorporate among firms facing relatively neutral incentives, and a 1% increase across all firms.